jcorcoran/Kia_Niro_VESS_Mod/README.md

 ## Make the blank button position functional

+__TODO: Add images and steps for cutting down sides of button so it can slide__

 When you press the stock buttons on the crash pad, you're actually depressing the